ahmadSoliman94/Docker/basics_and_setup/docker_sql/README.md

 ![data pipeline](images/01_01.png)

+# Docker and Postgres
+## Docker basic concepts

+**Docker** is a _containerization software_ that allows us to isolate software in a similar way to virtual machines but in a much leaner way.

+A **Docker image** is a _snapshot_ of a container that we can define to run our software, or in this case our data pipelines.
+By exporting our Docker images to Cloud providers such as Amazon Web Services or Google Cloud Platform we can run our containers there.

 ### 1. to run docker on bash:
 #### `docker run -it --entrypoint=bash python:3.10`
 ### 2. to use python commands in docker:
 #### `# python`

+## Creating a custom pipeline with Docker

 Let's create an example pipeline.
 We will create a dummy `pipeline.py` Python script that receives an argument and prints it.